TamerMokhtar/Course-Express/README.md

 # Courses Express
-A simple courses project Node.js [Leaning purpose ONLY]
+A simple courses project Node.js [Learning purpose ONLY]

 ## Installation
 After downloading code use command npm install to install all packages need for run app